webui-dev/webui/README.md

 [![Build Status](https://img.shields.io/github/issues/alifcommunity/webui.svg?branch=master)](https://github.com/alifcommunity/webui)

 WebUI is a free and open source library that can help you using any installed web browser as your user interface.
-Basically you can transform an console app to a nice GUI application, in a easy way.
+Basically you can transform an basic console app to a nice GUI application, in a easy way.

 ## Why WebUI?

-First, web technologies is the future., And web browsers today have everything a modern UI need, your application won't need any external library to run.
+First, web technologies is everywhere now, and web browsers today have everything a modern UI need, your application will look nicer, and won't need any external library to run.

 ## How its work?

-Basically this library use Boost web server and WebSocket to maintaine the communication in binary mode between the web browser and your application.
-You receive any click events, and of course you can send data by executing JavaScript code.
+Basically this library use latest web server and WebSocket standards to maintaine the communication in binary mode between the web browser and your application.
+You receive any click events, and of course you can send data or executing JavaScript code.

 ## How I can use it?